huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 pip install transformers datasets accelerate tensorboard evaluate --upgrade
 ```

-In this example, we are using the `merve/beans-vit-224` model.
+In this example, we are using the `merve/beans-vit-224` model as teacher model.
 It's an image classification model, based on `google/vit-base-patch16-224-in21k` fine-tuned on beans dataset.
+We will distill this model to a randomly initialized MobileNetV2.

 We will now load the dataset.